 English is the language of instruction at Alexander College, and successful study depends heavily upon fluency in the English language.

-Students who do not meet the English Language Proficiency requirement for admission to their program may apply to the English for Academic Purposes (EAP) Program.
+Students who do not meet the English Language Proficiency requirement for admission to their program may apply to the English as an Additional Language (EAL) Program.